 This was based in a demountable classroom.
 Later, when another of these became available it was used as a music centre.
 A separate Maths room was developed, largely by the efforts of staff, parents and governors and was then used as a computer room.

-When Mr. Phillips was appointed Inspector of Schools in Essex in 1974, there was a short-term Head; Mrs Weddell until 1975, then Mr. Hopper for 13 years and Mr. M. Smith up to 1989, then Mr. Pardoe took over from 1989 until 1998 when the current Mr. P. Smith arrived.
+When Mr. Phillips was appointed Inspector of Schools in Essex in 1974, there was a short-term Head; Mrs Weddell until 1975, then Mr. Hopper for 13 years and Mr. M. Smith up to 1989, then Mr. Pardoe took over from 1989 until 1998.
+Mr. P. Smith became headteacher in September 1998 and remained in that role until August 2019 when the new headteacher, Mr J. Brewer took on the role.

 Origins of Move to New School, 1998-2008